Dunham Massey Hall: Gardens and park

 It has historic formal gardens and a deer park.
 The park and gardens are listed Grade II* on the Register of Historic Parks and Gardens.
 The park is also a Site of Special Scientific Interest, based on the significance of its mature timber fauna.
 The 300 acre deer park at Dunham Massey dates back to medieval times.

-As of 2012 the gardens housed over 700 plant species, as well as 1,600 trees and shrubs; it hosts the largest winter garden in Britain.
+As of 2012, the gardens housed over 700 plant species, as well as 1,600 trees and shrubs; it hosts the largest winter garden in Britain.
 The Winter Garden has many snowdrops, daffodils and bluebells.

-The oldest surviving building on the Dunham Estate is the watermill, first used as a corn mill, then a saw mill.
-During the Second World War the eastern part of the estate was requisitioned for use first as a US Army camp and later repurposed as Dunham Massey POW Camp.
+During the Second World War, the eastern part of the estate was requisitioned for use first as a US Army camp and later repurposed as Dunham Massey POW Camp.

 Listing and ownership

 The stately home was designated a Grade I listed building on 5 March 1959.
 It has been owned by the National Trust since the death of the 10th and last Earl of Stamford in 1976.
 Over 439,000 people visited the site in 2020/21, making it one of the National Trust's top ten most popular sites; it was also the only site whose visitor figures increased during the COVID-19 pandemic.